Tensor-Parallel Emulation of Quantum Circuits with Block-Cyclic Distributed Matrix Product States: Introduction

-This paper is divided into five further parts.
-In section~\ref{sec:background}, we outline the relevant topics, such as quantum computing, algorithms and circuits, approaches to quantum emulation and tensor networks.
-We also point towards other available HPC libraries.
-Section~\ref{sec:implementation} examines the implementation details and considerations behind QTNH, and sets up the experimental framework to demonstrate the library's capabilities.
-These are showcased and evaluated in section~\ref{sec:results}, which helps pinpoint primary target use-cases, and identify current limitations, while section~\ref{sec:future-work} suggests improvements to address the shortcomings.
-Finally, section~\ref{sec:results} concludes the study.
+The study is organised as follows.
+In Sec.~\ref{sec:background}, we introduce relevant concepts in the field of quantum computing and tensor networks, while highlighting related work.
+Sec.~\ref{sec:method} examines the considerations behind QTNH, and sets up circuits to demonstrate the library's capabilities.
+These are presented and evaluated in Sec.~\ref{sec:results}, which helps pinpoint primary target use-cases, and identify current limitations.
+Finally, Sec.~\ref{sec:future} enumerates potential improvements and optimisations to our approach.